Introduction to Deployments¶

 v1 will be filled in, though feel free to name them as your team finds most convenient.
 For more information about deployment versions, see Deployment versions

 Fill in the programming language of your code.
 Click on the Upload code button to upload the ZIP file.
-The required structure of the ZIP file can be found here.
+The required structure of the ZIP file can be found under Deployment package structure.
 For a concrete example of a deployment ready to be deployed, follow the steps in our quickstart.

 More deployment options are optional, such as for example the memory allocation.
 These can be set in the Advanced parameters.